Tokyo Night Food Tour

 Quick Tips for Our Tokyo Foodie Tour

-There are a few things we’d like you to take note of before joining us.
+There are a few things we’d like you to take note of before joining us.- The legal drinking age in Japan is 20

 - While not overtly risque, the tour includes commentary and contents that may not be suitable for pre-teens